devanshijackson/WetherTrends/README.md

 # WetherTrends
-NYC and Global yearly average temperature data trends analysis.
+This project compares NYC and Global yearly average temperature data trends.
 The data analysis is included in the weathertreands.xlsx and the observations/report is included outline_observations.pdf.
 The raw data was provided by Udacity as part of the course project.